torvalds/linux/Documentation/networking/checksum-offloads.rst

 * https://tools.ietf.org/html/draft-herbert-remotecsumoffload-00
 * https://tools.ietf.org/html/draft-herbert-vxlan-rco-00

-In Linux, RCO is implemented individually in each encapsulation protocol, and most tunnel types have flags controlling its use.
+In GNU/Linux, RCO is implemented individually in each encapsulation protocol, and most tunnel types have flags controlling its use.
 For instance, VXLAN has the flag VXLAN_F_REMCSUM_TX (per struct vxlan_rdst) to indicate that RCO should be used when transmitting to a given remote destination.